Kerry pushes for a deal in second day of talks on Afghan vote crisis

 He met again with Abdullah and Ghani at the U.S. compound on Saturday and will meet Karzai at the presidential palace later.

-A news conference is scheduled for Saturday afternoon before Kerry flies to Vienna for talks between world powers and Iran on Tehran's nuclear programme.
+A news conference is scheduled for Saturday afternoon before Kerry flies to Vienna for talks between world powers and Iran on Tehran's nuclear program.

 Preliminary results from the runoff vote put Ghani, a former World Bank official, in the lead by almost one million votes.
 Abdullah rejected the result, claiming widespread fraud and calling the outcome a "coup" against the Afghan people.